 Stonehenge has been around for around 4000-5000 years now, and nobody’s really sure why it’s there, although there are many theories.
 Two of the main theories is that it was built for astrology, and for human sacrifice!
 Those who visit Stonehenge to report a mystical feeling around the place.
 If you’re going to be in the area, you can compare Windsor, Stonehenge and Bath tours to see what else you can fit in.

 Cheddar Gorge is a series of cliffs where Britain’s oldest complete skeleton was found over 100 years ago.
 If you’re a fan of JRR Tolkien, you’ll want to visit here.
 People are sure that he based Helm’s Deep, a place from his books, on this place!

 It is rumoured that a Scottish saint lived in this cave.
 He wasn’t just any old saint though; people say he had the power to heal the sick back to perfect health.
 How did he do it?
 By the light that glowed from his left arm, of course.
 Don’t be frightened though – this place has a good vibe rather than a frightening one.
 Visit for yourself and see what you think!

 St Nectan’s Glen

-This ancient woodland has a beautiful waterfall that is rumoured to have cleansed the knights that went in search for the holy grail.
-It was considered a sacred place during King Arthur’s time, and is still thought of as such by some.
+This ancient woodland has a beautiful waterfall that is rumoured to have cleansed the knights that went in search of the holy grail.
+It was considered a sacred place during King Arthur’s time and is still thought of as such by some.
 This place is considered so magical by other people that visitors even leave crystals, ribbons and photographs here.
 It definitely has a spiritual aura around it.
 You’ll need to visit for yourself to believe it!

 Which of these mysterious and magical UK destinations are you going to visit next?
 Add them to your bucket list!
 If you think there are any places missing from the list, feel free to leave a comment.
 Come back soon!